kaimaiworm/marketing-leads-deep-learning/README.md

 # marketing-leads-forecast

 Forecasting marketing leads using ensembles of deep- and machine learning techniques.
-Still work in progress!

 Among the base methods used are KNN, SVM, RF, GBDT, GBLM, TFT etc.
 Models were stacked using a forward-stepwise selection process.